transcranial/keras-js/README.md

 **WebGL MAX_TEXTURE_SIZE**

 In GPU mode, tensor objects are encoded as WebGL textures prior to computations.
 The size of these tensors are limited by `gl.getParameter(gl.MAX_TEXTURE_SIZE)`, which differs by hardware/platform.
 See [here](http://webglstats.com/) for typical expected values.
-The may be an issue in convolution layers after `im2col`.
-For example, in the Inception V3 network demo, `im2col` in the 1st convolutional layer creates a 22201 x 27 matrix, and 21609 x 288 matrices in the 2nd and 3rd convolutional layers.
-The size along the first dimension exceeds most `MAX_TEXTURE_SIZE`, 16384, and therefore must be split.
-Matrix multiplications are performed with the weights for each split tensor and then combined.
-In this case, a `weblasTensorsSplit` property is available on the `Tensor` object when `createWeblasTensor()` is called (see `src/Tensor.js`).
-See `src/layers/convolutional/Convolution2D.js` for an example of its usage.
+For operations involving tensors where this value is exceeded along any dimension, that operation falls back to the CPU.

 ### Development / Testing